sitepoint/nrelate-related-content/readme.txt

 == Description ==
 The best way to display related content from your site, and/or your blogroll.

 nrelate is not just another related posts plugin.
-Our patent-pending technology continously analyzes your website content and displays other related posts from your website.
+Our patent-pending technology continuously analyzes your website content and displays other related posts from your website.
 This ultimately leads to higher page-views for your site, and a better user experience for your visitors.

 Installing this plugin is as simple as activating it, and you can leave the rest to nrelate.
 Once activated, the nrelate servers will immediately begin analyzing your website content and associating similar articles.
 Of course, we provide an options page so you can fine tune the display.